MicrosoftDocs/microsoft-365-docs/microsoft-365/whiteboard/manage-sharing-gcc-high.md

 ## Create and share in Whiteboard native clients

-When you share a whiteboard from the web, desktop, or mobile clients, you can choose specific people or create a sharing link that’s accessible by anyone in the organization.
+When you share a whiteboard from the web, desktop, or mobile clients, you can choose specific people.
+You can also create a sharing link that’s accessible by anyone in the organization.

 >[!NOTE]
 > External sharing during a Teams meeting is not yet available, but will be added in a future release.